-The decoder layer structure remains the same as the encoder layer for all N=6 layers of the Transformer model.
+The decoder layer structure remains the same as the encoder layer for all N = 6 layers of the Transformer model.
 Each layer contains three sub-layers: a multi-headed masked attention mechanism, a multi-headed attention mechanism, and a fully connected position-wise feed-forward network.
 The decoder has a third main sub-layer, the masked multi-head attention mechanism.
 In this sublayer output, the following words are masked at a certain position, so Transformer bases its assumptions on its inferences without seeing the rest of the sequence.
 The Transformer only performs a small, constant number of steps (chosen empirically).
 Each step applies a self-attention mechanism that directly models relationships between all words in a sentence, regardless of their respective position.

-In recent years, self-attention-based models like Transformers, Bidirectional Encoder Representations from Transformers (BERT) [16], and GPT models have achieved state-of-the-art performance on several Natural Language Processing tasks.
-The BERT model is designed to pre-train deep bidirectional representations from the unlabeled text by jointly conditioning on both left and right contexts in all layers.
+In recent years, self-attention-based models like Transformers, Bidirectional Encoder Representations from Transformers (BERT) [16], and GPT models have achieved stateof-the-art performance on several Natural Language Processing tasks.
+The BERT model, Bidirectional Encoder Representations from Transformers, is an attention based bidirectional language modeling approach.
+It The BERT model is designed to pre-train deep bidirectional representations from the unlabeled text by jointly conditioning on both left and right contexts in all layers.
 The overall framework of BERT is a multi-layer bidirectional Transformer encoder as shown in Fig. 2.9.
 It accepts a sequence of tokens and stacks multiple layers to produce final representations.